kylos101/tailscale-test/readme.md

 ## On a local machine, using multipass (the server)

-Generate a rsa key pair, if you haven't already, `ssh-keygen`.
+Assuming you can use [Multipass from your local machine](https://github.com/canonical/multipass).

-And, assuming you're using Ubuntu...
+1. Generate a rsa key pair, if you haven't already, `ssh-keygen`.

-1. Run `setup.sh`
+2. Install prereqs via `./setup.sh`
-2. Run `./start-multipass.sh`, and follow the echoed instructions
+3. Run `./start-multipass.sh`, and follow the echoed instructions